manidlou/node-klaw-sync/README.md

 - [walk-sync](https://github.com/joliss/node-walk-sync)
 - [glob.sync](https://github.com/isaacs/node-glob#globsyncpattern-options)

-Just for fun, it turned out (as of January 25, 2017) for the most cases `klaw-sync` is faster than other modules!
+It turned out (as of January 25, 2017) for the most cases `klaw-sync` is faster than other modules!

 ##### run benchmark